 How a Merchant Cash Advance Works

-Each day, an agreed upon percentage of the daily credit card receipts are withheld to pay back the MCA.
+Each day, an agreed-upon percentage of the daily credit card receipts is withheld to pay back the MCA.
 This is called a “holdback” and will continue until the advance is paid in full.
 Access to a business owner’s merchant account eliminates the collateral requirement required for a traditional small business loan.